GreatThirdRail.org Home

 Photo by Jim Dyer.

 Operating as a single, car 406 heads west at Villa Park on September 4, 1954.
-Click here for a larger version.

-Photo by C Scholes.
+Photo by C Scholes

 A five car train bound for Wells Street is led by a Pullman at York Street in 1948.
 This view looks west from the westbound platform.
 Note the two men walking down the westbound track.
 They are either track or signal maintainers.
 A third man with a Fairmont motorcar stands nearby at the crossing.
-Click here for a larger version.

 Unknown, C Scholes